Multiplicative structures of the immaculate basis of non-commutative symmetric functions: The product of immaculate functions

 Since all the parts of $\lambda - Id$ are distinct, we conclude that $\sigma(T')^{-1} = \sigma(T)^{-1} \circ t_r$. \end{proof}

-\begin{Lemma} For every immaculate tableau $T$, there exists an immaculate tableau $T'$ such that $Y( T' ) = \Theta(\Ys(T))$. \end{Lemma} \begin{proof} The proof of Lemma \ref{Ylemma}\eqref{lemmaa} gives a procedure to compute the preimage of the map $Y$.
-We will apply this procedure to $\Theta(Y(T))$ and show that the resulting skew tableau $T'$ belongs to $\Tal$.
+\begin{Lemma} For every immaculate tableau $T \in \Tal$, there exists an immaculate tableau $T' \in \Tal$ such that $Y( T' ) = \Theta(\Ys(T))$. \end{Lemma} \begin{proof} The proof of Lemma \ref{Ylemma}\eqref{lemmaa} gives a procedure to compute the preimage of $\Theta(Y(T))$ under the map $Y$.
+We will show that the resulting skew tableau $T'$ belongs to $\Tal$.
 To simplify the notation, let $\sigma = \sigma(T)$.

 Suppose that the most nefarious cell $x$ of $Y(T)$ occurs in row $r+1$.
-Let $T'$ denote the skew tableau of inner skew shape $\alpha$ whose $j$-th row contains $(t_r \circ \sigma)^{-1}(v_1)$, \dots, $(t_r \circ \sigma)^{-1}(v_a)$ (listed in weakly increasing order), where $v_1, \dots, v_a$ are the rows of $\Theta(Y(T))$ that contain $j$.
+Let $T'$ denote the skew tableau of inner skew shape $\alpha$ whose $j$-th row contains $(t_r \circ \sigma)^{-1}(v_1)$, \dots, $(t_r \circ \sigma)^{-1}(v_a)$ (listed in weakly increasing order), where $v_1, \dots, v_a$ are the rows of $\Theta(Y(T))$ that contain $j$, with each row listed as often as $j$ appears in it.
 For examples of this, see Examples \ref{duckfish} and \ref{goat}.
-By construction, the entries in each row of $T'$ are weakly increasing, so it remains to show that the entries in the first column of $T'$ are strictly increasing.
+By construction, the entries in each row of $T'$ are weakly increasing and $T'$ has the same shape as $T$, so it remains to show that the entries in the first column of $T'$ are strictly increasing.
 We will show that the first column of $T'$ is equal to the first column of $T$.